kotlin-hands-on/hands-on/Getting Started with Ktor/04_running-the-application.md

 ![Run](./assets/run.png)

-If there are no compilation errors, the server should start and we can now make a request via a browser or any HTTP client to `http://localhost:8080/` getting back the response
+If there are no compilation errors, the server should start and we can now make a request via a browser or any HTTP client to `http://localhost:8080/`, yielding the expected response:

 ![Browser](./assets/browser.png)

-We've now successfully created our first Ktor server application.
-Ktor allows for much more functionality such as serving static content and front-ends for web sites, providing HTTP end-points for RESTful services, etc. For more information check out some of the [tutorials on Ktor](https://play.kotlinlang.org/hands-on) as well as the [documentation on ktor.io](https://ktor.io/servers/index.html).
+We've now successfully created our first Ktor server application – but we have of course barely scratched the surface of what Ktor can do.
+Ktor allows for much more functionality such as serving static content and front-ends for web sites, providing HTTP end-points for RESTful services, etc. For further information, check out some of the [tutorials on Ktor](https://play.kotlinlang.org/hands-on) as well as the [documentation on ktor.io](https://ktor.io/servers/index.html).